bloomreach/ui-extensions/samples/bynder/README.md

 ### Step 3: Render the Bynder assets in your frontend templates

 You can now start using the Bynder references that are stored in your documents to render the assets in your frontend templates.

+### (Optional) Step 4: Add a Bynder CKeditor plugin to your project

+To be able to add images directly into rich text fields, a Bynder CKEditor plugin is needed.
+A sample implementation of such as plugin is included in this repository [here](./ckeditor).

 ## Resources
 - [BloomReach UI Extensions Documentation](https://documentation.bloomreach.com/library/concepts/open-ui/introduction.html)